shivaylamba/developer.adobe.com/docs/TESTING-CI-CD.md

    is still a work-in-progress.
 The ideal implementation of this environment would provide a publicly-accessible URL dedicated to the pull request.
 In the mean time, every pull request open or update follows the **Staging** flow...
-3. **Staging**.
-We have a staging domain set up: https://adobedevsite.helix-demo.xyz.
+3. **Dev**.
+We have a development domain set up: https://adobedevsite.helix-demo.xyz.
    When a pull request is opened or updated, or when code is pushed to the `master` branch, code is deployed and published to this environment.
 A fully automated test suite executes against this environment.
 This is the final destination